Subaru Forester review and buyer's guide

 None of these is a reason why Forester Hybrid is a fail, but it's just setting the framework.

-The reason that this is a flawed vehicle is because the internal combustion Forester uses 7.4 liters of fuel per 100km on the combined cycle, but the hybrid uses 6.7.
-The difference is 0.7 liters for every 100 kilometers.
-If you drive 15,000 kilometers a year (the national average), that's 105 liters that you're going to save.
+The reason that this is a flawed vehicle is because the internal combustion Forester uses 7.4 litres of fuel per 100km on the combined cycle, but the hybrid uses 6.7.
+The difference is 0.7 litres for every 100 kilometres.
+If you drive 15,000 kilometres a year (the national average), that's 105 litres that you're going to save.
 If fuel is $2 a litre, that's about $200 a year, so in 15 years you're going to break even.

 I doubt the car will be on the road in 15 years and if it is, you certainly will not be owning it.
 You're never going to save money and it doesn't save enough fuel.
 The reason for that is because the electric powertrain is so small.